oVirt/ovirt-site/source/develop/developer-guide/arch-linux.html.md

 wiki_last_updated: 2015-10-09
 ---

-# OVirt on Arch Linux
+# oVirt on Arch Linux

 This page contains tracks the effort for making oVirt work on the [Arch Linux](https://www.archlinux.org/) distribution.